 10 Karat Success

-I’m simply stunned at the blinding success of the 3rd Annual Diamonds & Dirt Barrel Horse Classic.
+I’m simply stunned at the blinding success of the 3rd Annual Diamonds & Dirt Horse Classic.

-To think it all started a little over three years ago because I – the proclaimed Queen of the Internet (and Facebook Fasting Failure)—didn’t want to travel out of state to watch my horses run.
+To think it all started a little over three years ago because I – the proclaimed Queen of the Internet —didn’t want to travel out of state to watch my horses run.

-With a payout and prize package worth $820,000, we’ve definitely brought “The Bling Back To Texas!”
+With a payout and prize package worth a Million Dollars!
+It is safe to say, we definitely brought “The Bling Back To Texas!”

-Not only did we have a blast with our barrel racing friends from across the country, but we raised money and awareness for K9s4COPs.
+Not only did we have a blast with our equine friends from across the country, but we raised money and awareness for K9s4COPs.

 Our 3rd Annual Dog & Pony Show alone raised enough to purchase at least three K9s for budget-challenged law enforcement agencies and schools.
 Sponsored by our good friends Jeff and Andrea of Busby Quarter Horses, the Dog & Pony Show was that talk of the event.